Himalmevada/EDA/startup_funding/readme.md

 <h1> Indian Startup EDA </h1>

-<h2> I got this data from somewhere online.
+<p> I got this data from somewhere online.
 I cleaned this data as much as I could.
-I did an Exploratory Data Analysis on this data and came up with some inferences.</h2>
+I did an Exploratory Data Analysis on this data and came up with some inferences.</p>

-<h2> I got this inference : </h2>
+<b> I got this inference : </b>
 <p> Investors have more invested in the Consumer Internet, E-Commerce, and technology sector.</p>
 <p> Softbank Group has invested more money in the Consumer Internet and E-Commerce sector.</p>
 <p> Sub-vertical Bike Taxi has more investment.</p>